RafalKucharskiPK/ComplexSocialSystemsCourse/README.md

 ### Excercises:

-* for the first half of the semester we meet every week to introduce significant methods and libraries in python
+* for the first half of the semester we meet every week to introduce significant methods and libraries in python (ca. 5 weeks)
 * each excercise introduces a new python library(ies)
 * each excercise is accompanied with a reprodubicle jupyter notebook with the code showing main functionalities and concepts

 ## Project:

-In the second half of the semest we will share the list of projects (in pairs) which you will consult with us and present by the end of the semester
+In the second half of the semest we will share the list of projects (in pairs) which you will work on, consult with us and present by the end of the semester

 ## Exams and grades: